pierrebai/dak/any_op/Readme.md

 or implementing functions that take no argument at all.
 I'll be showing you an example of each later on.

-To support these use case, we add two requirements to the list:
+To support these use cases, we add two requirements to the list:

 - Not all arguments have to play a part in the type-based selection of the function.